reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 The interface specification includes:

-* features as interaction points for connections and bindings,
+1. *features* as interaction points for connections and bindings,
-* flow specifications indicating flow sources, sinks, and paths from incoming to outgoing features,
+#. *flow specifications* indicating flow sources, sinks, and paths from incoming to outgoing features,
-* externally visible mode behavior, and
+#. *mode specifications* indicating externally visible mode behavior,
+#. *annex subclauses* that specify additional characteristics of the component, and
-* property values associated with the component and its content.
+#. *property values* associated with the component and its content.
 Property values may be mode specific.

-Component interface extensions introduce an inheritance hierarchy for definitions and property value associations contained in interfaces.
+Component interface extensions introduce an inheritance hierarchy for feature definitions, flow specifications, mode specification, and property value associations.
 Inherited and local definitions must have unique names.
 Local property value associations may override previously associated values.

 Component interface extension and composition allows users to represent related systems and provide libraries of common interface specifications.

+The direction of directional features in an interface being extended is reversed if the keyword **reverse** is specified.

-The same component interface can be included multiple times through the use of *named interface* feature declarations (see *Features* chapter).
-Similarly, different component interfaces with conflicting features can be combined through the use of *named interface* feature declarations.
+The same component interface can be included multiple times through the use of *named interface* declarations (see section Features).
+Similarly, different component interfaces with conflicting features can be combined through the use of *named interface* declarations.

 Examples
 ^^^^^^^^